DinisSousa2003/Historical-Events-Search-Engine/retrieved_queries/README.md

 2. `historicEvents_with_statements.json`

-   - **Description**: Contains data related to historic events with data from wikidata and wikipedia.
+   - **Description**: Contains data related to historical events with data from wikidata and wikipedia.

    - **Schema**:
      - `event` (string): Unique identifier for the event.